How do I test the speed in Speedify?

 Speedify allows you to test your individual and combined connection speeds from within the app itself.
 In this article, we are going to show you how to test your speeds and how to interpret any messages that may appear.

 After connecting to one or more internet networks, tap the Test Speed button below the Speed Chart.
 A new pane will appear at the top of the screen.
 Here, you will see rows for each of your individual connections, as well as your combined connection (if you are connected to more than one internet source).
 These rows display the respective upload and download speeds of each connection.
-For example, in the above example, we see that Wi-Fi download speed was calculated to be 84.0 Mbps.
+For example, in the above example, we see that the Wi-Fi download speed was calculated to be 84.0 Mbps.

 Speedify conducts the tests sequentially: it tests the download and upload speeds of each connection, before testing your combined speeds.
 The combined row show just how much faster Speedify is making your internet!
 Be aware that the Test Speed feature uses a lot of data, so you may want to run it sparingly if you have a limited data plan or if you are using a free Speedify Plan.